arlejeun/Multicloud-CX-Harbor-Tour/content/010-BeforeyouBegin/10-first.md

 - Select 'Multicloud CX' platform in dropdown list

-- Go to 'Environmnets' and open 'Customer Record page', add customer info
+- Go to 'Environments' and open 'Customer Record page', add customer info

 - Check what is GDemo ID